 Especially when you go into the highlands.
 There are no supermarkets anywhere close and campsites barely have anything to offer, as it is too remote to supply them.

 All water in Iceland is safe to drink.
 As well as water from the taps as water from flowing glacier rivers.
 Bring a reusable drinking bottle with you and you are good to go!

-TIP: The bonus supermarket is the discount supermarket in Iceland and will offer you the best prices for most products.
+Must Know: The Bonus supermarket is the discount supermarket in Iceland and will offer you the best prices for most products.

 3. Do not light a fire

 Another thing camping is associated with are campfires.
-Yet, it is another thing why camping in Iceland is different.
+Yet, it is another reason why camping in Iceland is different.
 It is absolutely forbidden to start a campfire.
 No matter how small.

 It will be hard to start a fire anyway, as there won’t be much wood around to burn.
 Icelandic nature is too fragile and the wind can rise unexpectedly and take sparks everywhere.
 The consequences of this can simply not be foreseen.